Alonso-del-Arte/chess/doc/GameNotation.md

 As for the pawns, that depends on which system of notation we're using.

+In the past, checks were indicated by appending " ch" to the notation for the move, but now it's more common to use "+".

 ## Algebraic notation

 As someone who's studied algebraic number theory, I don't see what's so